-Find Out How Our Raleigh, NC Trust Litigation Attorneys Can Protect Your Rights
+Find Out How Our Raleigh, New Bern, And Morehead City, NC Trust Litigation Attorneys Can Protect Your Rights

 Trustees Must Fulfill their Legal Obligations

 Under North Carolina law, trustees owe to all beneficiaries of the trust.
 A fiduciary duty is the highest standard of care under the law — it requires a party to act in the best interests of another party.
 Among other things, this means that a trustee must always put the interests of the beneficiaries above their own personal interests.
 Unfortunately, for a number of different reasons, trustees do not always fulfill their responsibilities.
 In some cases, trustees are simply not up to the job.
 In other cases, violations occur intentionally.
 A trustee that violates their fiduciary duties can be removed.
 Some common examples of trustee fiduciary duty violations include: